OneAndOnlyWisp/ArchMate/README.md

 # ArchMate
 ## Description
 This script can help you have a working desktop environment in 5 mins.
 It is really user-friendly, automatic hardware detection doesnt let you install wrong drivers.
-Later on will be capable of reading config files, which makes the whole process automatic.

 Under development for now.
 Use at your own risk.
 Only tested with Intel/NVIDIA setup.